-Tribal was started twenty five years ago by director and owner Gillie Lightfoot.
-Today they employ over 100 local people and export to more than 20 countries worldwide.
-The company is one of the biggest employers in the area, providing sustainable employment and training in an area where jobs are scarce.
-They also co-fund the local community school, Malimba, and support the local Hanada Orphanage.
+Tribal Textiles began under a baobab tree in Zambia over twenty-five years ago.
+Today they employ over 100 local people.
+The company is one of the biggest employers in the area, providing sustainable employment and valuable training in an area where jobs are scarce.
+They also contribute a huge amount to the local community through various conservation and education initiatives.

 The workshop is open Monday to Saturday, from early March to mid-December, and the shop is open seven days a week all year round.